How to Use Symbols and Emojis in Email and Win

 Where to place emoji in the email body

-There is no particular rule on how to use emojis in the email copy, and you should simply consider their appropriateness, tone of voice and make sure you address the right community and maintain warm contact.
+There is no particular rule on how to use emojis in the email copy, and you should simply consider their appropriateness, your company’s tone of voice and make sure you address the right community and maintain warm contact.

 Replace some words and minimize the reading time